hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

    	    $message = 'KO';27   	}
 ```

-#Device Fingerprint Integration
+# Device fingerprint integration

 ## Overview

 The device fingerprint identifies devices through information collected by a client run on an end user’s computer.
-This client generates a black box that contains all device information available.
+This client generates a black box that contains all the available device information.

 Web applications obtain device information by sourcing dynamically generated JavaScript from HiPay Fullservice.
 The JavaScript determines what information is available and generates a black box from all available sources.

 A black box will typically:

 - Range up to 4,000 bytes (the average length being just under 1,000 bytes)
-- Contain alphanumeric values and the special characters: + / ; =
+- Contain alphanumeric values and the following special characters: + / ; =
 - Begin with 0200, 0400, 0500 or 0600

 ## Generate black box content
-To integrate the client you must specify a hidden field that the JavaScript will populate.
+To integrate the client, you must specify a hidden field that the JavaScript will populate.
 This adds the black box as another field to be submitted along the other details in the form.

-**You MUST :**
+**You MUST:**

 1. Include a hidden form field with an ID “ioBB” that will be populated with the value.
 2. Call the HiPay Fullservice fingerprint JavaScript function to obtain the black box content: https://secure-gateway.hipay-tpp.com/gateway/toolbox/fingerprint

-**You MUST NOT**
+**You MUST NOT:**

 1. DO NOT call HiPay Fullservice fingerprint JavaScript BEFORE including the hidden “ioBB” form field.
 2. DO NOT cache or use local copies of the JavaScript (JavaScript is dynamically generated for each customer and so caching of the script may cause unrelated devices to be identified as the same computer.
 The script also uses domain cookies to identify devices across subscribers.)

-#Settlements
+# Settlements

 If you need an overview of your settlements or get operations list
 included in one of them, check out [the HiPay Fullservice Finance API interactive documentation](/doc-api/fullservice/settlement/).

-##Settlement File Transfer
+## Settlement file transfer

-###What is a file transfer?
+### What is a file transfer?

 **Description**:   In order to notify financial events related to your payment system, such as a new settlement file created, the HiPay platform can send your application a settlement file by FTP/SFTP.